- Secure Remote Work

-This document defines the baseline standards of care for Information Systems in use at Oregon State University.
+The information below defines the baseline standards of care for Information Systems in use at Oregon State University.
 Baseline standards of care are system configuration and operational practices and procedures designed to protect the confidentiality, integrity, and availability of data housed on those systems.

 These classifications are additive, meaning that a device needs to meet the standards of its classification level and those from any less restricted level also.
 Confidential information has the most restrictions, and unrestricted has the least.
-The classifications can be viewed here.

 Access to Unrestricted Information: No restriction for viewing, copying or printing.
 Departments determine protocol for modification of information.

-(systems utilizing an operating system designed specifically for mobile devices.
+Mobile Devices (systems utilizing an operating system designed specifically for mobile devices.
 Examples would include Android, iOS, Windows Phone, Firefox OS, Sailfish OS, Tizen, Ubuntu Touch OS, Blackberry)

 Recommended: Current operating system with updates turned on.